 I had the opportunity to collaborate with Juno, a full-service creative studio in Boston, creating the brand for NeighborSchools.
 This brand is a startup focused on creating a marketplace for in-home family childcare programs.
 While Juno created the major branding and identity of the brand, I was brought in to create all illustrations and icons.

-I started by drawing the same scene in three different styles to help NeighborSchools figure out what they wanted and didn’t want in an illustration style.
+In creating the brand illustrations, I started by drawing the same scene in three different styles to help NeighborSchools figure out what they wanted and didn’t want in an illustration style.
 To unify the brand, I brought in the shapes present in the NeighborSchools logo and utilized strictly brand colors for the palette, aside from skin and hair colors.

 Style 1 was selected from the three presented for its gestural manner, with loosely stroked lines and simplified facial features that gave the illustrated scenes a welcoming, friendly feel.
 Feedback from the first style round provided some critiques about the age of the child, with the little girl appearing older than the anticipated clientele.
 The clients wanted to see a range of skin tones, as opposed to a universal yellow.
 We also went back and played around with the scale of the shapes- at this size and frequency, they were competing with the illustrations too much.